 You need to examine your goals.

 It’s not about being a daredevil or never settling down.
-It’s about consistently doing things that put you on the edge of your comfort zone and push you towards what you want in your life.
+Rather, it’s about consistently doing things that put you on the edge of your comfort zone and push you towards what you want in your life.

 And that means setting monumental goals for yourself.

 Here are 7 ways to measure your goals: